Edgar-Donk/tkinter.ttk.style/README.md

 the widget name where only the first letter is capitalised prefixed by a capital T, except for Treeview that retains its widget name.
 Remember that those widgets that have orientation need to be prefixed by either 'Horizontal.' or 'Vertical.'.

-After all that we can find the class and element names for all widgets for our chosen theme.
+After all that we now know the class and element names for all widgets for our chosen theme.
 We will use Style.configure().
 As a first example let's change the button widget, we want to change the text properties, foreground, background and font.
 Foreground and background are both colours which can be expressed as names or a six figure hexadecimal hash.
 Colour names in tkinter are based on those used by TCL/TK colors — symbolic color names recognized by Tk https://tcl.tk/man/tcl8.6/TkCmd/colors.htm, note TCL is using RGB values that must first be converted to hash values to be valid in tkinter.
 Haven't we got all the element names for button already?
 No, then well we'll have to use the right component name in our query (and it wasn't highlight).
 Using your interactive session, and if you were on the right track you should get the answer together with 11 other elements.
 Now you are no longer limited to just foreground, background and font.

 As an aside we may wish to have the colours expressed in a different manner.
-The colour names in various programs do not all agree, further tkinter favours hash while PIL/Pillow prefers RGB values.
-Use 02colour_codes.py as an aid, each representation will produce an alternative code style and the colour is shown on a label.
-Be warned that green shows half the true value, (0,128,0) instead of
-(0,256,0) - this appears to be associated with winfo_rgb() - otherwise it works well.
-We can detect how light a colour may be by using the luminance property of yiq, the NSTC television colour system, then we can adjust the foreground to produce the required contrast to the background colour.
+The colour names used by various programs do not all agree, so use 02colour_codes.py as an aid, each input will produce an alternative code style and the colour is shown on a label.
+Be warned that green shows half the true value, (0,128,0) instead of (0,256,0) - this appears to be associated with winfo_rgb() - otherwise it works well.
+We can detect how light a colour may be by using the luminance property of yiq, from the NSTC television colour system, then we can adjust the foreground to produce the required contrast to the background colour.

-When using configure we require a reference to the style change using the format *newStyleName.oldStyleName*, where oldStyleName corresponds to our class name, in this case TButton.
+When using Style.configure we require a reference to the style change using the format *newStyleName.oldStyleName*, where oldStyleName corresponds to our class name, in this case TButton.
 Normally we choose a descriptive name for the newStyleName, so for the button widget we can write :-
 ````
 s.configure('green.TButton', foreground='green')
 b = ttk.Button(self, text='Friday', style='green.TButton')